MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-improvement-actions.md

 1. Go to your improvement actions page.
 2. Select the row of your intended improvement action, which opens its details page.

 You can easily view the next or previous improvement action in the list by selecting the up or down arrow in the upper-right corner of the screen.
-If you filtered your list on the improvement actions page, moving up or down will take you to the next item within that filtered list.
+If you filtered your list on the improvement actions page, moving up or down takes you to the next item within that filtered list.

 ## Assign improvement actions